ChameleonCloud/docs/source/getting-started/index.rst

       You have now allocated a floating IP address

 #.
-Click the *Associate* button and a floating IP will be associated to your instance.
+Click the *Associate* button and the floating IP will be associated to your instance.

 Accessing Your Instance
 =======================

-Once your instance has launched with an associated floating IP address, it can be accessed via SSH using the private key that you have downloaded during the `Launching an Instance`_ step
+Once your instance has launched with an associated floating IP address, it can be accessed via SSH using the private key that you have downloaded during the `Launching an Instance`_ step.

 .. note:: The following instructions assume that you are using a macOS or Linux terminal equivalent.
 You may view our `YouTube video on how to login via SSH on Windows <https://youtu.be/MDK5D2ptJiQ>`_.